mercadopago/devsite-docs/guides/in-person-payments/integration-api/create-payment-intent.en.md

 ## Get the list of your available devices

-Before creating a payment intent, you must obtain the Point devices associated with your account.
+Before creating a payment intent, you must obtain the list of Point devices associated with your account.
 You can do it in the following way:

 ``` curl
 curl --location --request GET 'https://api.mercadopago.com/point/integration-api/devices' \